trueNebula/MAP-Interpreter/README.md

  - Adding more Values and Types
  - Adding more Expressions (I think)
  - Multithreading
-   - Extending the Controller to work with Threads
+   - Extending the controller to work with Threads
    -  Extending the Repository to hold all Threads
- - Probably some stuff to do with the CLI View
+ - Probably some stuff to do with the CLI view

 ---